mdejesus23/melnerdz-website/src/content/projects/preparation-app.md

     alt: 'CSS logo'
 link: 'https://preparation-app.onrender.com/'
 repo: 'https://github.com/mdejesus23/preparation-app'
+shortDesc: Full-stack web app for our church to streamline preparation for activities, featuring user authentication, session management, and secure data handling
 ---

 I've developed a simple **Preparation App** for our church organization.
 This full-stack web application is designed to streamline the process of preparation for various church activities.
 Below are some of the key features of the app: